floooh/floooh.github.io/_posts/2021-12-06-z80-instruction-timing.md

 service routine
 - execution continues at the interrupt service routine

-In the following Mode 2 timing diagram the the I register has already been loaded with **01** and the byte **E0** will be placed on the address bus during the interrupt acknowledge machine cycle.
+In the following Mode 2 timing diagram the I register has already been loaded with **01** and the byte **E0** will be placed on the address bus during the interrupt acknowledge machine cycle.
 Those two values are combined to the 16-bit interrupt vector address **01E0**.
 At address **01E0** the 16-bit